frenetic-lang/frenetic/guide/04-OxMonitor.md

 they receive.
 To implement an efficient monitor, you will use OpenFlow's [statistics] API to query these counters.

-Recall from [REF] that each rule in a flow table is associated with a packet-counter that counts the number of packets to which the rule is applied.
-For example, consider the following flow table:
+Recall from [Chapter 1][Ch1] that each rule in a flow table is associated with a packet-counter that counts the number of packets to which the rule is applied.
+For example, consider the following flow
+table:

 <table>
 <tr>